ABHIJITH-EA/git-demo/README.md

 ![Commits and their parents](./resources/commits-and-parents.png)

 ## How to set up remote tracking branch

-We can create local branch and set up the branch to track a remote branch.
+We can create a local branch and set up the branch to track a remote branch.
+.
 `git checkout -b local-dev --track origin/dev`

+OR

 `git switch -c local-dev -t origin/dev`

-Now we can easily easily fetch the remote work by, `git fetch`
+Now we can easily easily fetch the remote work by,

+`git fetch`

 `git pull`